Health Department Monitors Water Quality at Local Beaches

 Western U.P.
 Health Department is testing the water quality weekly at 19 public bathing beaches located in Gogebic, Ontonagon, Baraga, Houghton, and Keweenaw counties.
 Water quality parameters such as turbidity, temperature, and possible contamination sources are investigated at each beach.
 The water is tested for the indicator organism E. coli each week.

 According to the United States Environmental Protection Agency (EPA), the presence of E. coli bacteria in large numbers indicates that fecal contamination has occurred and harmful pathogens may be present in the water.
 When testing finds unacceptable E. coli levels an advisory notice is posted at the beach by the beach owner or health department in order to protect public health until the contamination has cleared.
 Please note that Torch Lake/Lake Linden Beach is continually in advisory status due to mining waste.
 Please click for additional information on the Torch Lake Superfund Site.

-Test results from regularly scheduled beach monitoring may be viewed on the MDEQ Beach website.
-Beaches being monitored this summer include:
+Test results from regularly scheduled beach monitoring may be viewed on the EGLE Beach website.
+Beaches typically monitored during the summer include:

 - L’Anse Waterfront Park

 - Gogebic County Beach on Lake Gogebic